ikunetwork/WhitePaper/README.md

 `c`: IKU balance weight
 `r`: A specified threshold value
 ```
+ `s` is expected to be optimized overtime with IN demand.

    ### The\_Library\_Exchange <citation Zero to One/Stanford Course>

 The RFP model is just the beginning.
-Network-based computational bio analysis has become a strategy for determining R&D pipelines due to the ever-increasing pace of bio and chemical information available.<sup>[33](#f33)</sup> Various different computational approaches, including deep learning, matrix factorization methods and various algorithms have proved beneficial in navigating the wealth of information to uncover potential leads.<sup>[34](#f34)</sup> .
-This data is often fragmented and to date, has lacked economic incentive for the proper capital formation to enable clinical trials.
-IKU will serve to provide an open source machine learned R&D/clinical trial proposer, Jonas, based in computational bio analysis of the bio R&D available to date (pubmed, bioRXiv, PLOS ONE, etc.) for use by anyone with internet access.
-Jonas will help extract insight to allow for researchers and the general population to compare patterns and essentially peer review the most efficient proposals from Jonas - a human-computer hybrid approach. <peter thiel> .
-The IKU data mining architecture is designed “stand on the shoulders” of the computational analysis that has been completed to date to provide highly predictive, robust R&D pipelines.
-Participants are incentivized to peer review these proposals to earn fees \(more on fees below\) from the IN in the form of BTC, ETH, IKU and `RST` - encouraging and incentivizing the most promising R&D initiatives to be capitalized.
+Network-based computational bio analysis has become a strategy for determining R&D pipelines due to the ever-increasing pace of bio and chemical information available.<sup>[33](#f33)</sup> Various different computational approaches, including deep learning, matrix factorization methods and various algorithms have proved beneficial in navigating the wealth of information to uncover potential leads.<sup>[34](#f34)</sup>  This data is often fragmented and to date, has lacked economic incentive for the proper capital formation to enable clinical trials.
+IKU will serve to provide an open source machine learned clinical trial proposer, named `Jonas` (after Jonas Salk - responsible for the largest clinical trial in human history, Polio Vaccine) based in computational bio analysis of the bio R&D available to date (pubmed, bioRXiv, PLOS ONE, etc.) for use by anyone with internet access.
+Jonas will help extract insight to allow for researchers and the general population to compare patterns and essentially peer review the most efficient proposals from Jonas - a human-computer hybrid approach. <peter thiel>  The IKU data mining architecture is designed “stand on the shoulders” of the computational analysis that has been completed to date to provide highly predictive, robust R&D pipelines.

- `s` is expected to be optimized overtime with IN demand.
+   Participants are incentivized to peer review `RFP` and `Jonas` proposals to earn fees \(more on fees below\) from the Network in the form of ETH, and `RST` - encouraging and incentivizing the most promising R&D initiatives to be capitalized.

  As this process generates data and continues to grow, Jonas's recommendations should get better to help us determine the most efficient forms of bio R&D.

 Upon `s` > `r`, 2 smart contracts will be deployed to the Ethereum Blockchain: \(i\) `RST[x]` - An ERC20 token representing the specific research and \(ii\) `RSTCrowdsale[x]` \(based on [https://github.com/OpenZeppelin/zeppelin-solidity](https://github.com/OpenZeppelin/zeppelin-solidity)\), which responsible for minting `RST[x]` and in exchange send tokens to contributors

-Upon `RSTCrowdsale[x]` achieving its softcap - minimum BTC/ETH required to achieve milestone:
+Upon `RSTCrowdsale[x]` achieving its softcap - minimum ETH required to achieve milestone:

 1. \[y%\] of the funds will be released to the R&D team,
 2. All `RST[x]` Holders will be able to participate in their respective `RST[x]` sub-network, and
-3. IKU Token Holders earn `RST[x]` as described below under ** `RST[x]` Bandwidth and the Network Digital Wallet**.
+3. IKU Token Holders earn `RST[x]` as described below under ** Fees and the Network Digital Wallet**.

 Funds released to the R&D team in BTC and ETH can be converted to fiat, through a trusted third party crypto to fiat provider.
-In addition, prior to initiating a clinical trial, an `RST[x]DC` will be responsible for ensuring ethical compliance through an institutional review board.
+In addition, prior to initiating a clinical trial, an `RST[x]DC` will be responsible for ensuring ethical research compliance through an institutional review board.

 **Smart contract code for **`RSTCrowdsale`